Tips and tricks Best practice guides, FAQ & more

 Digital transformation is on the agenda of every modern enterprise.
-For businesses using mainframe, however, this is proving difficult due to the processes for testing the systems - processes that are about as old as the technology itself.
+For businesses using mainframe, however, the transformation process is proving difficult due to the processes for testing the mainframe systems - processes that are about as old as the technology itself.

-Mainframe technology is still used in some of the largest enterprises, particularly in the banking, financial services, and insurance (BFSI) industries, for several reasons:
+Mainframe technology is used across global businesses, particularly in the banking, financial services, and insurance (BFSI) industries, for several reasons:

 With these benefits in mind, it isn't difficult to understand why some of the largest enterprises in the world rely on them for their most critical business processes.

-However, to meet the demands for transformed release cycles, which means delivering higher quality faster, it's imperative that mainframe development and testing is modernized with the right tool - particularly now, when many businesses are under intense financial pressure.
+However, to meet the demands for transformed release cycles, which means delivering higher quality faster, it's imperative that mainframe development and testing is modernized with the right tool.

 One way to drive higher quality and efficiency at low costs is to adopt new practices and tools, and by moving away from manual testing towards test automation.

 One of the main drivers for businesses to switch to automated testing is limited developer resources; while workloads are continuing to increase and expectations for quality delivery at speed are growing, skilled professionals with expertise in mainframe are becoming fewer.

 Traditional, manual approaches to testing are draining skilled developer resources, which forces them to sacrifice quality and skip important parts of mainframe testing.